xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 <td>
 <p>&nbsp;Katalon creates a&nbsp;new feature file in <strong>Include\Feature&nbsp;</strong>with:</p>
 <p>- The feature file's name is the same as the test case's name.</p>
 <p>- The feature file's content is the BDD content from Jira.
-For Jira Cloud intergration, in case the&nbsp;</p>
+For Jira Cloud integration, in case the&nbsp;</p>
 <div>
 <div><strong>Enable retrieving content of the specified custom field&nbsp;</strong>option in project settings is enabled, it also displays the BDD custom field in the content.</div>
 </div>